 This Must be Paradise: A Prelude to Ubud

-The river flows, a cool wind blows, and the sun gives it a glow—Ubud, Bali is a place like no other.
-Whether visiting or staying indefinitely, adoration is given to those who immerse themselves in the boundless offerings of nature and culture.
+The river flows, a cool wind blows, and the sun gives it a glow— prelude Ubud, Bali is a place like no other.
+Whether visiting or staying indefinitely, adoration always tributed to those who immerse themselves in the boundless offerings of nature and culture.

 Bali’s image as a paradise came to the spotlight since the early 20th century.
-The travel industry was established, and the many names of Bali were created.
+The travel industry was established, and the many names of Bali were associate with local culture and nature.
 From the tropical wonderland, the blessed isle, to the lotus isle that refers to its nature, and the land of rhythm, the land of art and religion, to the land of temples and dances that refers to its culture.[1]

 As Bali, Indonesia progresses into modernity, the interference of both nature and culture that are closely related is evident through overdevelopment as one of the main factors.
 Amidst the issue, Ubud still stands as a paradise where both tradition and international influences try to harmonize.